 Joint degree programs allow students to reduce the number of units necessary to earn both a JD and a graduate degree in another specialty area.
-They particularly are beneficial to students who have undergraduate degrees and/or previous work experience in a given graduate area and who want to pursue careers that combine that experience and training with legal work.
+They particularly are beneficial to students who have undergraduate degrees and/or previous work experience in a given field and who want to pursue careers that combine that experience and training with legal work.
 Students enrolled in joint degree programs are able to fulfill 12 units of electives needed for their JD degrees from specified courses completed toward earning the other degree.

-The JD/MBA degree is offered through Golden Gate University's Ageno School of Business.
+The JD/MBA program is offered in collaboration with Golden Gate University's Ageno School of Business.
 Students may apply to participate in this program after the completion of two semesters of law school, for full-time students, and after three terms for part-time students.
 Students' LSAT scores will be accepted in lieu of the GMAT and writing proficiency requirement in order to gain admission to the MBA program.

-Interested students should submit an Application for Joint JD/MBA Program (available online or from the Registrar's Office) to Student Affairs, Law School for approval.
-Students register for MBA courses through the University's Office of Records and Registration and pay the same tuition as other MBA students.
-Students in the JD/MBA program must complete all requirements for both degrees before graduating.
+Interested students should submit an Application for Joint JD/MBA Program to Student Affairs, Law School for approval.
+Students pay the same tuition for business courses as other MBA students.
+Students in the JD/MBA program must complete all requirements for both degrees before either degree will be conferred.
 JD students wishing to withdraw from the joint degree program must submit a Petition for Change of JD Academic Program form.